A DEEPER DIVE into the Mystery of Christmas

 25 The woman said, “I know that Messiah” (called Christ) “is coming.
 When he comes, he will explain everything to us.”

-Jesus’ first statement that he is the prophesied Messiah of the Jewish Old Testament was to a non-Jewish woman because it is a message to all mankind where we are all on an equal footing.
-Blood rights (birth rights) mean nothing in terms of eternal life, so that even a Jew like Nicodemus was told he would have to have a spiritual rebirth by “believing” in him—Jesus—the miracle child of Christmas.
+Jesus’ first clear statement that he is the prophesied Messiah of the Jewish Old Testament was to a non-Jewish woman because it is a message to all mankind where we are all on an equal footing.
+Blood rights (birth rights) mean nothing in terms of eternal life, so that even a Jew like Nicodemus was told he would have to have a spiritual rebirth by the conscious act of “believing” in him—Jesus—the miracle child of Christmas.
+There is no natural birthright into the Kingdom of Heaven that any one race has an advantage over another.

 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.”
 (John 4:42)